reflectoring/reflectoring.github.io/content/blog/2022/2022-01-30-getting-started-with-express.md

   "license": "ISC"
 }
 ```

-The Express framework is published as a Node.js module and made available through the npm registry.
+The Express framework is published as a `Node.js` module and made available through the `npm` registry.

-Installation is done using the npm install command:
+Installation of the framework is done using the `npm install` command as shown below:

 ```shell
 npm install express --save
 ```
-This will install the Express framework and add it as a dependency in the dependencies list in a `package.json` file as shown below:
+Running this command will install the Express framework and add it as a dependency in the dependencies list in a `package.json` file as shown below:

 ```json
 {